rvangraan/erpc/README.md

 Features:
  * Calls are completely synchronous from client to server
  * Exceptions and associated stacks are maintained across the interface
- * A basic round-robbin load balancing mechanism allows clients to transparently failover between multiple backends
+ * A basic round-robin load balancing mechanism allows clients to transparently failover between multiple backends
  * ERPC includes a call-back and streaming mechanism that allows the server to synchronously stream data to the client.
 This is useful for use cases such as sending files via HTTP etc.